Dev-Legion/stronghands-documentation/docs/source/tutorials/gettingstarted/setup.rst

 16. Click *Custom Token*.

-17. Paste the $SUSHI token contract address in and click *Next*.
+17. Paste the $ISHND token contract address in and click *Next*.

     .. image:: ../../images/suyw7.png
        :alt: backup
        :width: 70%

-18. Click *Add Token* and you should now see the $SUSHI token in your wallet!
+18. Click *Add Token* and you should now see the $ISHND token in your wallet!

 .. image:: ../../images/suyw8.png
     :alt: backup
     :width: 70%

-Connecting Your Wallet to Sushi
+Connecting Your Wallet to Stronghands
 Step 1.

-Go to `stronghands.com <https://www.stronghands.com/>`_
+Go to `stronghands.io <https://www.stronghands.io/>`_

 Step 2.